aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/net/advanced-features/bitmap-invalid-size-exception/_index.md

 ## Step‑by‑Step Guide

-### Step 1: Initialize the Project and Choose a View
+### Step 1: initialize the project and choose a view
 First, create a `Project` instance and pick the view you want to render (here we use the first Gantt chart view).

 ```csharp